0xchat-app/0xchat-core/doc/nofitications.md

 }

 ```
-The heartbeat is sent every minute.
+The heartbeat is sent at regular intervals, with the duration determined by the push service.
 If there is no heartbeat after a timeout, the device is considered offline.
 The push server will then start the push service.

-##Rationale
+## Rationale
 This method makes full use of the NIP protocol to implement a push notification mechanism.
 By using the encrypted content in NIP04, it ensures the privacy and security of the user's data.

-The use of heartbeat detection can timely and accurately determine the online status of the device, and it can provide efficient and accurate push notification services.
+The use of heartbeat detection can promptly and accurately determine the online status of the device, providing efficient and accurate push notification services

-##Implementation
+## Implementation
 [https://github.com/0xchat-app/0xchat-core/blob/main/lib/src/account/notification.dart](https://github.com/0xchat-app/0xchat-core/blob/main/lib/src/account/notification.dart)